 You don’t need to limit yourself to St. Norbert scholarships: there are plenty of others out there!
 In fact, this list only includes those that organizations have alerted us to.
 As you read through, you’ll get a sense of just how many opportunities there may be, if you do a little digging on your own.

 Just ask Lauren Senour.
-She worked hard by applying for dozens of independent scholarships, and it allowed her to pay for over 98% of her costs.
+She worked hard by applying for dozens of independent scholarships, and it allowed her to pay for more than 98 percent of her costs.

 More information and applications are available in the Office of Financial Aid, Todd Wehr Hall, Room 136.